-Support for Making Food Stamps Healthy
+Make Food Stamps Healthy

 Everybody deserves healthy food, including the millions of Americans participating in the Supplemental Nutrition Assistance Program, or SNAP.
-A new poll released by the Physicians Committee finds 80 percent agree that SNAP should emphasize foods such as vegetables, fruits, beans, and grains that prevent diabetes and other diet-related diseases.

 SNAP Subsidizes Unhealthy Foods